The 50 Best American Whiskeys and Bourbons You Can Buy Right Now

 Westland

 A Seattle-based distillery (just over a decade old) that’s been crafting interesting single malts utilizing roasted malts, a Belgian Saison brewers’ yeast strain and virgin American oak casks.
-They also are heavily into experimentation and showcasing the land and local ingredients found in the Pacific Northwest.
+They are also heavily into experimentation and showcasing the land and local ingredients found in the Pacific Northwest.

 Drink: Westland’s Outpost releases play around with indigenous wood, atypical barley and local peat.